kitajchuk/clutch-chef/README.md

 clutch-chef
 ===========

-> An OpsWorks Chef recipe for clutch.
+> An OpsWorks Chef cookbook for clutch.